 Step-by-Step Solution

-- Find the DVR’s current local IP address
+- Grab the DVR’s local IP

-- On Windows 11 Pro 25H2: Hit Win + R, type
+- Windows 11 Pro 25H2: Press Win + R, type

-cmd, press Enter, then runipconfig.
-Look for the “IPv4 Address” under the network adapter the DVR is plugged into (usually Ethernet). - On macOS Sequoia 15.4: Open System Settings → Network → Wi-Fi or Ethernet → Details → TCP/IP.
-Note the IPv4 address.
+cmd, hit Enter, runipconfig, and look under the adapter your DVR is plugged into (usually Ethernet).
+Note the IPv4 address. - macOS Sequoia 15.4: Open System Settings → Network → Wi-Fi or Ethernet → Details → TCP/IP.
+Copy the IPv4 address.

-- On Windows 11 Pro 25H2: Hit Win + R, type
+- Windows 11 Pro 25H2: Press Win + R, type

-- Create a new rule:
+- Create a new rule with these exact values:

-Field Value Service Name DVR_Remote External Port 8000 Internal Port 8000 Internal IP Address 192.168.1.123 (your DVR’s static IP) Protocol Both (TCP & UDP) - Save the rule and reboot the router.
+Field Value Service Name DVR_Remote External Port 8000 Internal Port 8000 Internal IP Address 192.168.1.123 (your DVR’s static IP) Protocol Both (TCP & UDP)

 - Power-cycle the DVR